Kannada cinema: Modern era

 Prakash Raj began his acting career with Doordarshan serials such as Bisilu Kudure (Kannada) and Guddada Bhootha (Tulu and Kannada).
-He later took up supporting roles in Kannada films such as Ramachari, Ranadheera, Nishkarsha and Lockup Death.
+He later took up supporting roles in Kannada films such as Ramachari, Ranadheera, Nishkarsha, and Lockup Death.
 He was known for his dialogue delivery and histrionics.
 His breakthrough role came in Harakeya Kuri, directed by K. S. L. Swamy starring Vishnuvardhan, with whom he had acted in other films such as Mithileya Seetheyaru, Muthina Haara and Nishkarsha.
 Prakash re-entered Kannada films through Nagamandala in 1997, directed by T. S. Nagabharana.
 Veteran Kannada actor Shakti Prasad's son Arjun Sarja is known for his work in South Indian cinema.
-He starred in movies such as Prasad; the film was screened at the Berlin Film Festival and Arjun received the Karnataka State Award for his performance in it.
+He starred in movies such as Prasad (2012), which was screened at the Berlin Film Festival and Arjun received the Karnataka State Award for his performance in it.

 Sanchari Vijay's portrayal of a transgender won him the National Best Actor Award.
 With the award, Vijay became the third actor after M. V. Vasudeva Rao, and Charuhasan to win the National Award for Best Actor for a performance in a Kannada film.

 Shiva Rajkumar is known for his work in Janumada Jodi, Anand, Ratha Sapthami, Nammoora Mandara Hoove, Om, Simhada Mari and Chigurida Kanasu.
 He acted in Sugreeva, which was shot in 18 hours.
 His Om, directed by Upendra, set a trend of gangster movies in Kannada and other film industries in India.
 It continues to be shown even to this day.

-Rockline Venkatesh founded Rockline Entertainments which has produced over twenty five films as of 2012.
-New age actors - Yash, Darshan, Puneeth Rajkumar, Rakshit Shetty and Sudeepa are some of the highest paid actors in Sandalwood.
-The Rakshit Shetty starrer Kirik Party went on to become one of the highest-grossing Kannada films by collecting ₹ 50 crores against a production budget ₹ 4 crores and completed 150 days in the main cities of Karnataka.